 Armed with this background information, we understood that we had one thing left to do: calculate churn and ARPA just for monthly customers.

-To calculate the churn rate, we count the number of monthly subscriptions that expired during the current month and divide it by the number of customers at the beginning of the month.
+To calculate the churn rate, we count the number of monthly subscriptions that expired during the current month (Users at Beginning of Month – Users at End of Month) and divide it by the number of customers at the beginning of the month.

 We wanted to be sure that this churn rate was correct, so we verified that users whose subscriptions had expired didn’t purchase a different subscription later.
 It turned out that a considerable proportion of users (roughly 10%) exhibited this behavior.